stefanoverna/graphql8/guides/type_definitions/scalars.md

 Your class must define two class methods:

-- `self.coerce_input` takes a GraphQL input and converts it into a Ruby value
+- `self.coerce_input` takes a GraphQL8 input and converts it into a Ruby value
-- `self.coerce_result` takes the return value of a field and prepares it for the GraphQL response JSON
+- `self.coerce_result` takes the return value of a field and prepares it for the GraphQL8 response JSON

-When incoming data is incorrect, the method may raise {{ "GraphQL::CoercionError" | api_doc }}, which will be returned to the client in the `"errors"` key.
+When incoming data is incorrect, the method may raise {{ "GraphQL8::CoercionError" | api_doc }}, which will be returned to the client in the `"errors"` key.

 Scalar classes are never initialized; only their `.coerce_*` methods are called at runtime.